synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 This command just did what `git merge` does, except it moved changes between repositories rather than just between branches.
-Our local and remote repositories are now in this state:

-FIXME: diagram

 We can pull changes from the remote repository to the local one as well: